-- The Sustainable Apparel Coalition, which works to reduce the negative environmental and social impacts caused by the industry worldwide; - Textile Exchange Europe, which works to drive sustainable transformation in the industry.
-Kering is actively involved in a number of its sub-groups, including the Responsible Cashmere Roundtable, Responsible Leather Roundtable, Responsible Wool Standard, Organic Cotton Roundtable and Responsible Down Standard; - Business for Social Responsibility ("BSR"); - The Mekong Club, which tackles problems of modern slavery; - The OECD consultative group on due diligence for the garment and footwear sectors as part of the sector-by-sector roll-out of the OECD's guidelines for multinational enterprises; - The Pledge against Forced Labour in Uzbekistan Cotton and the Pledge against Forced Labour in the Cotton Sector of Turkmenistan; - Business for Inclusive Growth (B4IG), a coalition of more than 40 multinationals committed to fight against inequality and advancing human rights; and - The Coloured Gemstones Working Group, designed to build knowledge and capacity around key sustainability topics towards improving social, environmental, and governance performances.
+- Textile Exchange Europe, which works to drive sustainable transformation in the industry.
+Kering is actively involved in a number of its sub-groups, including the Responsible Cashmere Roundtable, Responsible Leather Roundtable, Responsible Wool Standard, Organic Cotton Roundtable and Responsible Down Standard; - Business for Social Responsibility; - The Mekong Club, which tackles problems of modern slavery; - The OECD consultative group on due diligence for the garment and footwear sectors as part of the sector-by-sector roll-out of the OECD's guidelines for multinational enterprises; - The Pledge against Forced Labour in Uzbekistan Cotton and the Pledge against Forced Labour in the Cotton Sector of Turkmenistan; - Business for Inclusive Growth (B4IG), a coalition of more than 40 multinationals committed to fight against inequality and advancing human rights; and - The Coloured Gemstones Working Group, designed to build knowledge and capacity around key sustainability topics towards improving social, environmental, and governance performances.